-Many aspects of human health are much more questions of social, spatial and economic environments than matters of an individual’s willpower and abilities.
-Design for spatial health focuses on health of individuals through the health of our everyday spatial and social surroundings.
+In the Western culture, human health and well-being are still often understood as a matter of an individual’s willpower and abilities.
+However, many aspects of health are more related to our social, spatial and economic environments than our individual abilities.
+Design for spatial health focuses on well-being of individuals through health of our everyday social and physical surroundings.

 Nurture a garden and it will grow, flourish and nourish the gardener — and not only the gardener, but others in the garden as well.

 Gardening is only one example of the reciprocity between us and our physical and social environments.
 Nourishing our bodies and brains with nutrients, exercise and sleep enable them to function better and perform on a new level.
 Cherishing our close relationships will more likely enable us to be taken care of in return than when ignoring the people close to us.
 Empowering a team or a community creates a sense of trust and respect that increases commitment and thrive.
 Providing environments that enhance health and well-being of our community enables the community and the individuals in it to focus on development instead of grievances.

 There are numerous studies about how we respond to our physical and social environments.
 Occasionally, they also reveal unexpected links between the environments, behaviour and health.